matter-labs/zksync-lite-docs/docs/faq/intro.md

 ## What tokens are supported?

 **zkSync** can be used to transfer ether (ETH) and ERC20 tokens.
-Initially new tokens need to be manually whitelisted by the operator.
+Initially, new tokens need to be manually whitelisted by the operator.
 In the future adding new tokens will be permissionless.

 ## How high are the tx fees?